 - · Division of Math & Sciences

-- · Division of Humanities
+- Division of Humanities

 - · Division of Communication, Media, and the Arts

-- · Division of Education
+- Division of Education

 The School of Arts, Sciences, and Education offers over 40 majors and related minors.
-In addition to the divisions listed above, the School also houses Walsh University's:

-- · General Education Program

-- · Honors Program

-- · Hoover Historical Center

-- · Global Learning

-- · Service-Learning
+The School also houses the University's General Education and Honors programs, as well as the Hoover Historical Center, Global Learning, and Service-Learning programs.